AmbagaAbdoulayeKASSOGUE22115503/Transfer-Protocol-in-C/README.md

 # Installation:

-1• Clone this repository to your local machine.
+1• Clone this repository to your local machine.\n
-2• Ensure you have the required dependencies installed.
-3• Compile the code according to the specific instructions for each transfer method.
+2• Ensure you have the required dependencies installed.\n 3• Compile the code according to the specific instructions for each transfer method.

   # USAGE: